nkowaokwu/igbo_api/README.md

 ## Build a Dictionary

-Even though the Igbo dictionary files are already available in this repo, you can still run the script that's responsible for parsing the Columbia paper and creating the `.json` and `.txt` files.
+Even though the Igbo dictionary files are already available in this repo, you can still run the script that's responsible for parsing the Columbia paper and creating the `.json` files.

 `dictionary.html` is an HTML representation of the Columbia PDF.